Hi! I'm currently an applied scientist at Amazon working on visual search.

 with Martin Uecker (main developer), Jon Tamir, Miki Lustig and others

 The Berkeley Advanced Reconstruction Toolbox (BART) is a free and open-source image-reconstruction framework for computational MRI developed by the research groups of Martin Uecker and Michael Lustig.
-I was a core developer for many years til 2017.
+I was an active developer for many years til 2017.
 BART provides common operations on multi-dimensional arrays, Fourier and wavelet transforms, as well as generic implementations of iterative optimization algorithms.
-The command-line tools provide direct access to basic operations on multi-dimensional arrays as well as efficient implementations of many calibration and reconstruction algorithms for parallel imaging and compressed sensing.

 with Samir Pawar, and Kannan Ramchandran